ravimohan1991/ChatDiamond/README.md

   - chat window avatar size, date format, and emo sizes
   - language preferences
   - show emos in text chat
+  - configure animation speed (default animation should be about 50% of current)

 - Add language translator